-The increase in personnel resources reflects: (i) the enhancement of the WIPO Rewards and Recognition Program, including the WIPO Performance Reward; (ii) the assignment of additional posts to support the WIPO Medical Unit as well as the human resources operations, planning and classification functions; and (iii) the reclassification of three posts.
+The increase in personnel resources reflects: (i) the enhancement of the WIPO Rewards and Recognition Program; (ii) the assignment of additional posts to support the WIPO Medical Unit as well as the human resources operations, planning and classification functions; and (iii) the reclassification of three posts.

-&lt;sup>47 Only posts in the Professional and higher categories are subject to geographical distribution.
+45 Only posts in the Professional and higher categories are subject to geographical distribution.

-&lt;sup>48 Regular-funded staff on fixed-term, permanent and continuing appointments, based on post grade.
+46 Regular-funded staff on fixed-term, permanent and continuing appointments, based on post grade.

-&lt;sup>49 The scale and ratings are based on the Joint Inspection Unit System-wide Review of RBM in the UN System (see Program 22).
+47 The scale and ratings are based on the Joint Inspection Unit System-wide Review of RBM in the UN System (see Program 22).